Typical due diligence issues

 For acquisitions in certain sectors, such as the financial industry, private surveillance and security services and healthcare, approval from the relevant industry regulator is required.

-Share sales: When a business is transferred through a stock purchase, the transaction will not involve a change of employer (employer substitution).
+Share sales: When a business is transferred through a stock purchase, the transaction will not involve a change of employer.
 Therefore, employee conditions, benefits and entitlements are unaffected.
 Consent from employees or labor unions is not required for the transfer, unless otherwise defined in the collective bargaining agreement (which, in any case, is not common).

-Asset sales: If the transaction is structured as an asset purchase that entails the automatic transfer of personnel that are directly linked to the assets subject to the purchase, it would be considered an employer substitution if the parties have not previously assigned or terminated the employment agreements.
-The transfer of personnel by means of an employer substitution would operate automatically, by virtue of law, upon execution of an asset purchase agreement.
+Asset sales: If the transaction is structured as an asset purchase that entails the automatic transfer of personnel that are directly linked to the assets subject to the purchase, it would generally be considered an “employer substitution”.
+The transfer of personnel by means of an employer substitution operates automatically, by virtue of law, upon completion of an asset purchase.

-Foreign investors that have transferred assets located in Colombia are required to file an income tax return with the Colombian Tax Office (CTO) within one month of closing.
-For that purpose, the foreign entity or individual needs to be registered in the Colombian Tax Registry ((RUT) its acronym in Spanish) and have an electronic signature registered with the CTO.
+Foreign investors that have transferred shares located in Colombia are required to file an income tax return with the Colombian Tax Office ("CTO") within one month following the closing of the transaction (Form 150).
+For this purpose, the foreign entity or individual must be registered with the Colombian Tax Registry ("RUT") and have an electronic signature registered with the CTO.
 In such cases, stamp tax does not apply.
+Note that the indirect transfer of Colombian assets through the transfer of shares in foreign companies is subject to income tax in Colombia and the seller must file Form 150 during the following month after the indirect transfer.

 OECD's Two Pillar Solution